Shemplo/Java-Streams-Etudes/readme.md

 ### Running tests

-Due to this project is orientated for begginers **no dependent libraries** are required.
+Due to this project is orientated for beginners **no dependent libraries** are required.

 * You will need just a **JVM of 11 version (or higher)**.